Q: What is the Voluntary Human Extinction Movement?

 Roots of VHEMT run as deep as human history.
 Potential for a voluntary human extinction movement has been around for as long as humans have.

-When Ice Age humans hunted animals to extinction, at least one of the Neanderdunces among them must have grunted in bewilderment.
-As the Fertile Crescent became a barren desert, and the Cedars of Lebanon were sacrificed for temples, someone must have thought, "this bodes ill."
-When Romans fueled their empire by extracting resources from near and far, surely someone remarked, "Humanus non gratis," or words to that effect.
+When Ice Age humans hunted animals to extinction, at least one of the sapient neanderthals among them may have reasoned beyond bewilderment.
+As the Fertile Crescent became a barren desert, and the Cedars of Lebanon were sacrificed for temples, someone must have thought, “this bodes ill.”
+When Romans fueled their empire by extracting resources from near and far, surely someone remarked, “Humanus non gratis,” or words to that effect.
 Someone had to get the idea that the planet would be better off without this busy horde.

 We call The Movement VHEMT, but it's undoubtedly been given other names throughout history.
 None have been recorded, as far as we know.